Palm Trees for Full Sun

 Fast Growing Palm Trees for Full Sun

 Livistona australis is nice looking & grows fairly quickly.
 It does well with full sun.
-Plus can take temporary lows of 20oF/-6.6oC.
+Plus, it can take temporary lows of 20oF/-6.6oC.
 Zone 9-11.

 Livistona-australis art from 1878 Les Palmiers HistoireAustralian Cabbage Palm is a Stunning Palmate, Getting to 60ft/18m.